tegbessou/skeleton/README.md

 <pre>
    make db-relaod-fixtures
 </pre>
+### PhpMyAdmin
+To access PhpMyAdmin use: http://127.0.0.1:8080
+Login: root
+Password: root

 ## Quality of our code
 We have some quality tools and to run all this tools, you can use: